thruflo/weblayer/doc/userguide.rst

 Your :py:class:`~weblayer.interfaces.ITemplateRenderer` is available through ``self.render()``.

-Finally, the return value of your handler method is passed to your :py:class:`~weblayer.interfaces.IResponseNormaliser`, which uses it to either replace or update the :py:class:`~weblayer.interfaces.IResponse` originally passed in to your :py:class:`~weblayer.interfaces.IRequestHandler` before the :py:class:`~weblayer.interfaces.IResponse` is returned as the response of your :py:class:`~weblayer.interfaces.IWSGIApplication`.
+The return value of your handler method is passed to your :py:class:`~weblayer.interfaces.IResponseNormaliser`, which uses it to either replace or update the :py:class:`~weblayer.interfaces.IResponse` originally passed in to your :py:class:`~weblayer.interfaces.IRequestHandler` before the :py:class:`~weblayer.interfaces.IResponse` is called to provide a `WSGI`_ compliant response from your application.

 Overriding
 ----------